edjineer/GeneralistHub/SystemDesign/BookNotes/InterviewingIO-Guide.md

   * Denormalized Data
 * Why is Fault Tolerance more important than consistency and availabiltiy
 * How would I answer a scaling question
+* How exactly are queues resilient to traffic
+* Kafka vs RabbitMQ/AMQP.
+What is AMQp for rabbit

 ## Next Steps